mayonaka-strawberry/zutoka-discord-bot/README.md

 Playing a CHAOS bank-or-lose card (`04-006`, `04-027`, `04-028`, `04-088`)
 without the abyss cards to pay for it loses the game on the spot, which makes it the cheapest way to hand an opponent a win.
-When that happens on turn 1 of a standard game, the player who did it takes their full Elo loss but the winner gains no Elo.
+When that happens on turn 1 of a standard game, the winner gains no Elo and the player who did it takes a heavy Elo penalty - well beyond an ordinary loss, though it can never drive a rating below 0.
 Win/loss records, deck stats and opponent stats are unaffected and count the game normally for both players.
+The penalty is applied silently: nothing is posted to the channel or sent by DM, so the exact figures are deliberately not documented here.

 ## Architecture